QUASI-DEV/www/md/faq.md

 The Ethereum Computer is a full Ethereum client and therefore perfectly capable to have its mining function enabled.
 That said, it would not be a good platform to mine on while Ethereum is still using Proof of Work, as its form factor prevents it from having the hashing power GPUs have.
 The Ethereum Computer will however be a perfectly appropriate platform to help secure the network once Ethereum switches to Proof of Stake, keeping your keys secure as part of a hardened stack.

-### How much will it cost
+### How much will the Ethereum Computer cost?

-We're still defining the cost, as it will be dependent on many factors, including product design (we want the Ethereum Computer to become a worthy conversation piece for your desk).
-It is our intention to keep it very accessible.
+We're still defining the Ethereum Computer cost of productions, as they will be dependent on many factors, including product design (we want the Ethereum Computer to become a worthy conversation piece for your desk).
+It is our intention to keep it very accessible and we are aiming for a RRP of roughly USD $249 or equivalent (pricing may vary by location).